 Rich Kliman

 Welcome to my home page!
 I joined the faculty at Cedar Crest in 2002 after seven years of teaching at large public universities.
 I was an undergraduate at Colby College, where I double-majored in biology and music.
-I earned my Ph.D. at another liberal arts college, Wesleyan University, studying the quantitative genetics and physiology of photoperiodism and biological rhythms in the Djungarian hamster.
-My postdoctoral research on molecular evolution and population genetics (three years at Rutgers and one at Harvard) has served as the basis for much of my research ever since.
+I earned my Ph.D. at Wesleyan University, studying the quantitative genetics and physiology of seasonal adaptation and biological rhythms in the Djungarian hamster.
+My postdoctoral research at Rutgers and Harvard focused on molecular evolution and population genetics.

 Contact Info: